SalomePlatform/hexablock/doc/gui_disc_elmts.rst

 **Arguments:**

-- q : quadrangle to disconnect
+- q: the quadrangle to disconnect.
-- from hexa : hexaedron from which disconnect the quadrangle
+- from hexa: the hexahedron to disconnect the quadrangle from.

 The dialogue box to disconnect a quadrangle is: